AllenNeuralDynamics/aind-ccf-registration/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)
 ![Code Style](https://img.shields.io/badge/code%20style-black-black)

+This version is compatible with the Code Ocean Pipeline feature.
 Source code to register SmartSPIM datasets to the CCF Allen Atlas.

 This module is part of a pipeline.
 Therefore, it assumes that the